Sedation Dentistry Services That Fit You

 Disadvantages of dental inhalation sedation:

-- Not indicated for people who have respiratory problems (asthma and emphysema) or women in their 1st trimester of pregnancy
+- Not indicated for people who have respiratory problems (asthma and emphysema) or women in their first trimester of pregnancy

 What can I expect from inhalation sedation?

-IV stands for intravenous.
-IV sedation medication is delivered through a very small needle placed in the back of your hand or within your inner elbow.
+With IV (intravenous) sedation, medication is delivered through a very small needle placed in the back of your hand or within your inner elbow.
 Because of its rapid effect, many patients prefer this relaxation option.

 What are the benefits of IV sedation?